Cogta minister wants KZN, EC and WC to join forces to fight natural disasters

 Three firefighters, Nonsikelelo Zuma, Khethiwe Ngcobo and Ntombikhona Nxele, died while fighting a fire on a farm in Mpophomeni outside Pietermaritzburg, while Vusi Hudula, Bongiwe Shishane and Nomfundo Shishane died in hospital a short while later.

-The acting head of department at the KZN's provincial Cogta, Barbara Mgutshini, said they relied on weather service SAWS to provide alerts about events which could trigger a natural disaster, including floods, cold fronts or hot and dry conditions.
+The acting head of department at the KZN's provincial Cogta, Barbara Mgutshini, said they relied on the South African Weather Service to provide alerts about events which could trigger a natural disaster, including floods, cold fronts or hot and dry conditions.

 “We started receiving alerts from July 7 and we alerted our partners, including Eskom who issued their own alert, and the municipalities,” said Mgutshini.